All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Interactions with other drugs

-Smecta is not taken together with any other oral medications, as it affects their absorption in the gastrointestinal tract and effectiveness.
-Also, Smecta and activated charcoal are not taken at the same time.
+Smecta is not taken together with any other orally administered medications, as it affects their absorption in the gastrointestinal tract and effectiveness.
+Smecta and activated carbon are also not taken at the same time.

 Storage conditions